Dysport®

 It’s important to note that Dysport does not have the same concentration of botulinum toxin type A per unit as Botox® Cosmetic.
 This means patients typically require more units when having Dysport injections than Botox.
 Most injectors use a ratio of 2.5:1 for Dysport to Botox.
 This makes 25 units of Dysport near the equivalent of 10 units of Botox, although there is no exact ratio between the two.
 Dr. Green was among the first dermatologists in NYC to offer Botox and Dysport injections for cosmetically improving the appearance of facial wrinkles and embraces a less-is-more approach, ensuring that patients see results without negatively affecting the facial muscles.

-How many units of Dysport are needed for forehead wrinkles?
+How many units of Dysport for the forehead?

 As the primary muscle of the forehead is relatively thin and flat compared to other facial muscles, forehead wrinkles can be treated with a moderate amount of Dysport.
 Generally, around 40 units of Dysport are needed, but this can vary from patient to patient.
 Depending on the severity of the fine lines on the forehead, the aesthetic goals of the patient, and their response to the injections, an individual may require anywhere from 20 to 90 units of Dysport in the area.
 Male patients typically have stronger facial muscles than women and typically require more units of Dysport to achieve optimal rejuvenation results.
 The best way to determine how many units of Dysport are needed for your facial rejuvenation treatment is to consult an expert injector and board-certified dermatologist, such as Dr. Michele Green in NYC.
 Dr. Green is a world-renowned cosmetic dermatologist known for providing the “best Botox” injections in New York.
 With a background in art, Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding anti-aging and rejuvenation treatments, customizing each patient’s treatment plan to suit their specific needs and personal aesthetic goals best.